Alphabet Stock Analysis (NASDAQ:GOOGL)

 Should you buy GOOGL stock?

-- Alphabet's average operating margin of 26.3% was exceptional.
+- Alphabet had a healthy average operating margin of 26.3% over the last 4 quarters.

 - Alphabet has an attractive ROIC (Return on Invested Capital) of 31.6%

 - Alphabet has a good Return On Equity (ROE) of 15.1%.

 - Alphabet has a healthy FCF (Free Cash Flow) margin of 24.4%.

 Should you sell GOOGL stock?

 - The company is trading at a price to sales multiple of 6.5, which is overvalued in comparison to the Internet Services industry average multiple of 2.6.